Table of Contents

 Pros:

-- Better chat integration.
-When new messages arrive or new chats are initialised, notifications can be broadcast using Windows' native notification system.
+- Improved Notifications: When new messages arrive or a new chat starts, Portal v5 can send alerts using Windows’ built-in notification system.

-- Chromium is always up to date.
-This means you no longer require v3 to v4 style updates.
-(WebView2 is installed separately; you can choose to install the evergreen version.)
+- Chromium stays current: WebView2 is installed separately and can be kept up to date.
+This reduces the need for the type of major desktop client upgrades from previous Desktop Portal versions (WebView2 is installed separately; you can choose to install the evergreen version.)

-- Branding is done locally.
-You no longer have to wait for a branding system to package your installer.
-You can use the universal installer and attach any branding image you wish.
+- Local Branding Configuration: You no longer need to wait for a branding team/system to generate a custom installer package.
+You can use the universal installer and attach the branding image you want.

 - Any bug fixes for the communication protocol used by WebView2 or native logic will require redeployment.
 (This is true for all desktop portal versions.)